Marián Hossa: Chicago Blackhawks (2009–2017)

-Hossa made his debut for the Blackhawks on 25 November 2009, against the San Jose Sharks, scoring twice, including a short-handed goal in the second period of the game.
+After missing the first 22 games of the 2009–10 season, Hossa made his debut for the Blackhawks on 25 November 2009, against the San Jose Sharks, scoring twice, including a short-handed goal in the second period of the game.
+On 13 February 2010, Hossa suffered a concussion in a 5–4 shootout win over his former team, the Atlanta Thrashers as he took a blow to the head from Thrashers' winger Colby Armstrong, resulting in him missing the next game the next day against the Columbus Blue Jackets, where the Blackhawks clinched another 5–4 shootout win.
+The season was then paused for the next three weeks for the Olympics and Hossa recovered in time to compete in the 2010 Winter Olympic Games.
 During the Blackhawks' first playoff series in 2010, Hossa received a five-minute major penalty for boarding Nashville Predators defenceman Dan Hamhuis.
 With 13.6 seconds left in regulation, Hossa's teammate Patrick Kane tied the game.
-In the ensuing overtime, Hossa scored the game-winning goal shortly after exiting the penalty box.
+In the ensuing overtime, Hossa scored the game-winning goal on Predators goaltender Pekka Rinne seconds after exiting the penalty box.
 Since Hamhuis was not injured, the NHL did not fine or suspend Hossa.
-On 23 May 2010, the Chicago Blackhawks swept the San Jose Sharks to earn a trip to the 2010 Stanley Cup Finals, sending Hossa to the Final for the third-straight year with his third different team, a first in the NHL.
+On 23 May 2010, the Chicago Blackhawks swept the top seeded San Jose Sharks to earn a trip to the 2010 Stanley Cup Finals, sending Hossa to the Final for the third-straight year with his third different team, a first in the NHL.
 Fans and the media had dubbed Hossa's inability to win the Stanley Cup while going to the finals the "Hossa Curse" or the "Hossa Hex."
 According to Hossa's agent, Ritch Winter, Hossa's third consecutive year in the Stanley Cup Finals was no coincidence, with Winter stating that they had used a mathematical model to determine the teams most likely to get at least 100 points in the 2009–10 regular season.
-On 9 June 2010, Hossa finally lifted his first Stanley Cup.
+On 9 June 2010, Hossa finally lifted his first Stanley Cup after the Blackhawks defeated the Philadelphia Flyers in six games.
 Chicago captain Jonathan Toews handed the Cup to Hossa first during the team pass-around.
-Hossa was the first player in NHL history to go to the Finals in three consecutive seasons with three different teams, a feat that would subsequently be repeated by Corey Perry.
+Hossa was the first player in NHL history to go to the Finals in three consecutive seasons with three different teams, a feat that would subsequently be repeated by Corey Perry in 2020, 2021 and 2022.